vorabrijesh/SIH2020-VPN-PROXY-DETECTION/Readme.md

 		$ python app.py
 	2. Enter an IP address in the textbox and Click on 'Submit' to check the results.

-4. Team details
-	1. Abhishek Kaushik - cs17b001@iittp.ac.in
-	2. Nilesh Tiwari - cs17b022@iittp.ac.in
-	3. Mithlesh - cs17b018@iittp.ac.in
-	4. Vora Brijesh - cs17b031@iittp.ac.in
-	5. Nitesh Kumar - cs17b023@iittp.ac.in
-	6. Aparna Vadlamani - cs17b005@iittp.ac.in

-5. College - Indian Institute of Technology Tirupati
+4. College - Indian Institute of Technology Tirupati

-6. Tasks completed
+5. Tasks completed
 	1. Our tool takes 3 secs to get the details of the IP address
 	2. Integrated our tool with 4 APIs(shodan, IP2proxy, IPquality, vpnapi)
 	3. Our tool does real-time analysis